-I was distantly familiar with cancer was and what it did to the human body.
+I was distantly familiar with what cancer was and what it did to the human body.
 I knew that it was a monstrous disease.
 I had watched cancer survivors on television before.
 They told their survival stories with such grace and strength.
 Cancer had taunted them with the threat of death, and in spite of its fatal intentions, they thrived.
 As a child, I genuinely considered Becky’s survival story to be no different.
 I was confident that she too would beat cancer and live on to tell her story.
 I imagined her sitting on Oprah’s yellow couch sharing her story with millions of viewers around the world.
 We would all be witnesses to her triumphant story.
 I wanted desperately for her to win.

 At first glance in that garage, Becky reminded me of my mother.
 Not the mother I knew today as Mom, but the little girl she had shown me in pictures.
 Becky’s hair was short and shaved close to her scalp.
 She donned the classic Kenyan girl cut.
 I was never fond of that haircut.
 I remember the day my mother showed me the withered black and white photographs of her and her sisters when they were little.
 As my mother presented the photograph, she smiled reminiscing about the day in the field when the picture was taken.
 The young girls looked about my age.
-They wore white knee high socks and plaid catholic school uniforms.
+They wore white knee-high socks and plaid catholic school uniforms.
 Every girl in every picture had that exact haircut.
 My mother’s smile illuminated the picture.
-She stood in a semi-circle with four of her sisters around an old block speaker holding tall skinny glass bottles of Coca Cola and Fanta.
-I could not understand how they could match that haircut with such generous smiles.
+She stood in a semi-circle with four of her sisters around an old block speakers holding tall skinny glass bottles of Coca-Cola and Fanta.
+I never understood how they could match that haircut with such generous smiles.
 What mean individual forced them to wear their hair so short?
-I remember thanking God I was born in America an entire ocean away from this threat.
+I remember thanking God I was born in America.
+I was an entire ocean away from this threat.

 A procession of jolly faces waited to embrace Becky and her parents.